 "The war in Syria is over.
 We can understand the Russian presence in Syria.
 You are a great power; you have a military base in Syria; you wanted [Syrian President Bashar] Assad to remain in power.
 You have achieved this.
 You are keeping a minimal presence in Syria.
 Israel does not see a threat in it," he said.

-Russia and Israel established several channels of communication to prevent accidental clashes soon after the start of the Russian intervention in Syria in late 2015, including a hot line between the Israeli military command in Tel Aviv and Russia's airbase at Khmeimim.
+Russia and Israel established several channels of communication to prevent accidental clashes soon after the start of the Russian military operation in Syria in late 2015 upon Bashar al-Assad request, including a hotline between the Israeli military command in Tel Aviv and Russia's airbase at Khmeimim.

 Israel has stepped up airstrikes against what it claims are Iranian military units in Syria in recent weeks; this includes a massed strike on May 10 against what Tel Aviv says were Iranian military targets in the country.
 Tehran has denied that it has an extensive military presence in Syria, and says that its contingent is limited to military advisers in the country to assist in its fight against terrorism.
 Like Russia's, the Iranian mission has the approval of Syria's internationally-recognized government.